 The arrival of UWB Touchless signals another change in the Secure Element as shown in middle CarKey screen image: digital key sharing via the cloud where the master key on the smartphone devices ‘blesses’ and revokes shared keys.
 Mobile FeliCa Digital key sharing with FeliCa cards and devices was demonstrated at the Docomo Open House in January, also outlined in the Car Connectivity Consortium (CCR) Digital Key White Paper.
 An interesting aspect of the CCR Digital Key architecture is the platform neutrality, any Secure Element provider (FeliCa, MIFARE, etc.) can plug into it.
 Calypso could join the party but I don’t see EMV moving to add UWB Touchless because it requires a battery.
 EMV will probably stick with battery free NFC and plastic cards.

-The QR Code Equation?
-There is another possible eSE transition for Apple Pay.
+QR Code Payment Cards There is another possible eSE transition for Apple Pay.
 If the 9to5 Mac AliPay for Apple Pay iOS 14 rumor is true, it represents a huge change for Apple Pay which has strictly limited payment transactions to NFC.
-The whole identity of Apple Pay is NFC cards vs. Wallet which can hold both cards (NFC) and passes (NFC or QR/Barcodes).
+The whole identity of Apple Pay is NFC payment cards vs. Wallet which can hold both cards (NFC) and passes (NFC or QR/Barcodes).

-The images suggest a possible scenario implementing AliPay in iOS 14 Apple Pay:
+The images suggest a scenario for implementing AliPay in iOS 14 Apple Pay:

 AliPay has a PassKit API method to add a ‘QR Card’ to Wallet.